 Cuts, Lacerations, and Other Soft Tissue Injuries

 Bruises, contusions, lacerations, abrasions, and other similar injuries are common after impacts.
-These injuries might be mild compared to other potential injuries, but they can still be painful and depending on their severity they may still require hospital treatment and/or time off work.
+These bicycle accident injuries might be mild compared to other potential injuries, but they can still be painful and depending on their severity they may still require hospital treatment and/or time off work.

 The National Highway Safety Traffic Safety Administration says that bicyclists are involved in around two percent of accidents that lead to traffic-related deaths.
 Internal organ damage and brain injuries are some of the most common causes of death.
 Helmet use can reduce the risk of head injuries, but there can still be brain damage even in cases where a helmet is worn.
 To prevent traffic accidents, it is crucial that all road users follow traffic laws and try to practice good road awareness as much as possible.
 Everyone on the roads must be vigilant.